 Please note: You can check other time zones here.

-- Pavement management system components
+- Introduction to pavement management system components

 - Field data collection technology/methods

-- Surface condition (manual, semi-automated, automated)
+- Methods and equipment to measure pavement surface condition (manual, semi-automated, automated)

 - Development of pavement performance models